Line 2 Bloor–Danforth: Refurbishment and replacement of the T1 fleet

 In July 2023, the TTC cancelled its request for proposals to supply new subway trains due to a lack of funding.
 Before the cancellation, the TTC had hoped to purchase 80 new trains, 55 for Line 2 to replace the T1 fleet and 25 for growth on Line 1 Yonge–University.
-The city pledged to pay one-third of the $2.5 billion estimated cost, but the provincial and federal governments had not committed to pay the remaining amount.
+The city pledged to pay one-third of the $2.5-billion estimated cost, but the provincial and federal governments had not committed to pay the remaining amount.

 In November 2023, the province promised to contribute $758 million for the purchase of 55 new subway trains to replace Line 2's T1 fleet, provided that the federal government and the city each make a matching contribution.
 In November 2024, the federal government announced it would also contribute $758 million.
 In total, the new fleet of 55 trains would cost $2.3 billion.
 The TTC expects delivery of the new trains to start in 2030.
 The TTC has budgeted $163 million to keep the old T1 fleet operational until it is fully replaced.

 On August 15, 2025, it was announced that the new trains will be built at the Alstom Thunder Bay plant in a single-sourced contract to keep most of the work in Canada.
-The order will be for 70 trains: 55 to replace the T1 fleet plus 15 to support the Scarborough extension on Line 2 and the Yonge North extension on Line 1.
+On January 15, 2026, the Government of Ontario signed a contract with Alstom to acquire an initial fleet of 55 trains.
+The government also increased the Canadian content to 55 percent.

+Automatic train control

+In July 2026, the TTC announced that Hitachi Rail Canada would install communications-based train control (CBTC) on Line 2 to replace the existing fixed-block technology.
+Hitachi Canada will install its SelTrac CBTC system, a form of automatic train control (ATC).
+Initial design for the CBTC project will begin in 2026 for completion by 2028.
+Implementation will be in stages, with final completion targeted for 2037.